Not sure how to use Instagram for business? Well, it’s time that someone teaches you the best ways to use the app for your professional venture.

-The platform offers tons of ways for ecommerce merchants to find and connect with potential customers.
-And with a suite of targeting and advertising options, you can choose exactly whom of those billion users you want to get in front of.
+Why Instagram?
+Because the platform offers tons of ways for ecommerce merchants to find and connect with potential customers.
+And with a suite of targeting and advertising options, you can choose exactly which of those billion users you want to get in front of.

-Interested in using Instagram for business?
+Interested in using Instagram for your small business?
 We’ll tackle everything you need to get started below.